- Cary/Apex Water Treatment Facility - Phase 3 Expansion

 Jarrod A. Buchanan, PE

-Schedule: Design for the project is underway.
-Construction is anticipated to begin in summer 2019.
+Status Update, Spring 2019: Design for the project is underway.
+Construction is anticipated to begin summer 2020.

 Alex Lopez, PE